rkstar/scout-currencies/README.md

 **NOTE:** currency switching _does not_ work in **slow** mode.
 This is a limitation of the third party api I used to simulate a slow api.

+## displaying errors
+Check the box at the top labeled **show error** to display an error instead of data.

 ------------------

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).